ManMetGames/ProgrammingEssentials/docs/Lessons/getting_started.md

 <br>
 Press the stop button back in Processing and the canvas should disappear.
 <br>
-The code above makes use of a few things that we'll make a lot of use of.
+The code above makes use of a few things that we'll make a lot of use of:
 <blockquote>
 //Comments - Using a double forward slash // on a line will allow you to write a comment from that point onwards.
 Comments won't be run as if they were code, and will mean you can look back at your code later and understand it more easily!
 </blockquote>
 <br>
 <blockquote>
 Semicolons; - Semicolons tell a line of code that it is complete.
-There will be times when we don't need them, but we can worry about that later, for now- make sure to end each line of code with a semicolon.
+There will be times when we don't need them, but we can worry about that later.
+For now, make sure to end each line of code with a semicolon.
 </blockquote>
 <br>
 <blockquote>
 Method Calls() - size(200,300) and background(0), are examples of calls to methods.
-Methods are blocks of code that have been defined elswhere, and calling a method runs this code.
+Methods are blocks of code that have been defined elsewhere, and calling a method runs this code.
 The size and background methods are built into Processing.
 </blockquote>
 <br>